 This line appears only if KEYWORD 'TUN' was used in Line 14.
 It gives the imaginary frequency (cm-1) for the specified reaction.
+It can only be used when 'NOCENT' is invoked.
 Cannot be used simultaneously with 'ILT' or 'RKE'.